mkohler/cython_swig/README.rst

     This talk is about what happens when you realize that not _everything_ is in the standard library.
-In fact, there may be things you want that you can't even get from the _cheese_ shop.
+In fact, there may be things YOU want that you can't even get from the CHEESE shop.

-    If what you want is to use a C library from Python, then you're in luck, because _Cython_ and _SWIG_ are excellent tools for building Python extension modules by wrapping C libraries.
+    If what you want, is to use a C library from Python, then you're in luck, because _Cython_ and _SWIG_ are excellent tools for building Python extension modules by wrapping C libraries.